 Lands End to John O'Groats

-The Lands End to John O’Groats cycle tour or LEJOG conjures up a variety of images, an escapade, a challenge, hard work, a puncture or two, stunning scenery, and a tremendous sense of achievement.
+The LANDS END TO JOHN O'GROATS CYCLE or LEJOG conjures up a variety of images, an escapade, a challenge, hard work, a puncture or two, stunning scenery, and a tremendous sense of achievement.
 Since the 1960’s the End to End has become a firm favourite with the British people.
 Every year, walkers, cyclists, joggers and runners navigate the length of the British Isles.

 Experience tells us that the best way to traverse the length of the country; is from the southwest to the northeast.
 The rationale behind this choice revolves around wind and transport.
 The prevailing wind blows from the southwest and the transport connections work best when returning from the northeast of Scotland.

-Whilst emphasis is always on safety we aim to provide a relaxed approach to cycle touring & wish to facilitate a fun and enjoyable tour with many laughs & memorable moments along the way.
+Whilst emphasis is always on safety we aim to provide a relaxed approach to cycle touring and wish to facilitate a fun and enjoyable tour with many laughs and memorable moments along the way.
 Our training days in the Peak District are designed to build confidence and discuss some of the logistics of completing a successful Lands End to John o'Groats tour.